Funny Games (1997 film): Critical response

 European and English-language critics, according to Robert Koehler of Cineaste, "generally set their criticism against the backdrop of the American slasher film that the film was subverting" and "expressed mild forms of outrage along with admiration".
 In an interview, film director and critic Jacques Rivette made his displeasure with the movie clear, calling it "a disgrace", "vile", and "a complete piece of shit."
 When first shown at the 1997 Cannes Film Festival, one-third of the audience walked out.

 On Rotten Tomatoes, the film has an approval rating of 73% based on reviews from 40 critics, with an average rating of 7.2/10.
 The site's critical consensus states: "Violent images and blunt audience provocation make up this nihilistic experiment from one of cinema's more difficult filmmakers".
 On Metacritic, the film has a score of 69 out of 100 based on reviews from 10 critics, indicating "generally favorable reviews".

 Varietys David Rooney wrote: "The film is shocking and upsetting, but never truly gets under the skin the way this kind of material often can.
 Whatever reservations are prompted by Haneke's approach, his direction is controlled and edgy."
 Rooney criticized the length of the film, saying it "outstays its welcome and is more than a little too knowing in its manipulation of standard audience expectations for the genre."

 In 2015, Taste of Cinema ranked the film among the "30 Great Psychopath Movies That Are Worth Your Time".

 Home media

 On 14 May 2019, the film was released on DVD and Blu-ray as part of the Criterion Collection.
+In July 2025 the film was included in the Michael Haneke Collection Blu-ray which was put out by Umbrella Entertainment.On October 6 2025 Curzon included the film in their Haneke collection box-set.